Timeline

 - Results from baseline algorithms (together with tutorials – coming soon) are provided for reference

-- Note that the organizers may make small alterations to the test data (e.g., injected noise, cropping signals, etc.) to limit the advantage of teams also participating in the Data challenge
+- Note that the organizers may make small alterations to the test data (e.g., injected noise, cropping signals, etc.) to limit the advantage of teams also participating in the Data Challenge

-- Submission of predicted motor unit spike trains
+- Submission of predicted motor unit spike trains via the Codabench plattform

 - To be eligible for awards, competitors need to share their code (e.g., using GitHub) openly